SonuNM1/Array-String-Problems-Java/Array Problems/README.md

     Given an array of integers, find the three elements whose sum is the maximum among all possible triplets in the array.

+- Maximum Subarray (Kadane's Algorithm)     ✅

+- Find Lucky Integer in an Array         ✅

+    Lucky integer is an integer that has frequency in the array equal to its value

+    input = [2,2,3,4]
+    output = 2

+    input = [1,2,2,3,3,3]
+    output = 3